-- 1. No person may construct or modify a wireless facility or any portion thereof without all necessary state and federal authorizations required for such construction or modification, and without providing proof of the same to the Zoning Administrator. - 2.
+- 1. Proof of Authorizations.
+No person may construct or modify a wireless facility or any portion thereof without all necessary state and federal authorizations required for such construction or modification, and without providing proof of the same to the Zoning Administrator. - 2.
+Authorizations Must Be Maintained.
 No person may maintain a wireless facility in place unless required state or federal authorizations remain in force. - 3.
+Remedies In absence of Authorizations.
 The Zoning Administrator may stop work that is performed without obtaining or providing proof of such authorizations; may revoke authorizations issued by City; and may require removal or alteration of any wireless facility that is constructed without such authorizations, fails to maintain necessary authorizations, or that does not comply with conditions on the authorizations that the City may enforce.